pitzcarraldo/redux-provider-middleware/README.md

 ## `providerMiddleware(providers: array)`

 The `providerMiddleware` provides providers that similar with [providers of Angular.js](https://docs.angularjs.org/guide/providers).
 A `providerMiddleware` injects providers that returns new or cached objects to action.
+It also similar with [Spring Beans](http://www.tutorialspoint.com/spring/spring_bean_definition.htm).

 ### `provider`